Ediiie-Hardik/Readme/README.md

 2. Open Unity Hub
 3. Click on "Add" button and then "Add project from disk"
 4. Select your cloned project path
-5. Click on Unknown
-6. Scroll down and select installed Unity (2022.3.x) and select android or window as per your choice.
-7. Click on "Open with 2022.3.xx"
-8. Click on "Chnage version" (if ask)
-9. Click on project again if not load and then continue button
+5. Click on project and open for Android or iOS
-10. wait till project load
+6. wait till project load
+7. click fix incase of getting any shader issues
+8. Build and run

 <p align="right">(<a href="#readme-top">back to top</a>)</p>